 ESRAG & UNEP Handbook

 This handbook has been created by the Environmental Sustainability Rotarian Action Group (ESRAG) with input from UN Environment.
-Its purpose is to educate and inspire Rotarians around the world to take action for the environment, and to bring attention to the important role the environment plays in Rotary’s six areas of focus.
+Its purpose is to educate and inspire Rotarians around the world to take action for the environment, and to bring attention to the important role the environment plays in Rotary’s seven areas of focus.
 The handbook includes a selection of 11 green themes for activities that Rotary clubs can do for World Environment Day on 5 June or make a commitment to commence an activity in the future.

 The content of the Handbook is the product of an extended collaboration with Daniel Cooney, a former Rotary Peace Fellow and other members of the Communications staff of UN Environment, headquartered in Nairobi, Kenya, and members of ESRAG’s Division leadership team.
 Christopher Puttock, ESRAG’s Chair-Elect aided by Pat Armstrong, Director of Membership; Rachael Blair, our on-the-ground liaison in Kenya; Karen Kendrick-Hands, Director of Communications and Rick Randolph, Director of Projects.
 Larry Hands, Director of IT, assisted in collecting and polishing some of the images.